alljoyn/extras-webdocs/docs/learn/core/system-description/sessionless-signal.md

 solicited mDNS or IS-AT response messages.
-For sessionless signal advertised names received as part of the unsolicited mDNS or IS-AT response messages, the sessionless signal fetch is scheduled following a backoff algorithm as described in [Consumer sessionless signal fetch backoff algorithm][consumer-sls-fetch-backoff-algorithm].
+For sessionless signal advertised names received as part of the unsolicited mDNS or IS-AT response messages, the sessionless signal fetch is scheduled following a backoff algorithm as described in [Sessionless signal fetch backoff algorithm][sls-fetch-backoff-algorithm].

 The steps to fetch sessionless signals follow.